-(1) absolute security (no escape possible);

-(2) no contact with other animals or people except for contact necessary for its care; and

-(3) observation twice daily by a qualified person.
+- 1. absolute security (no escape possible); - 2. no contact with other animals or people except for contact necessary for its care; and - 3. observation twice daily by a qualified person.

-Quarantine must be in a quarantine facility licensed by the Department of State Health Services (DSHS) or a veterinary clinic operated by a veterinarian.
-In Texas rabies laws, a veterinarian is defined as a person licensed to practice veterinary medicine in the United States.
+Quarantine must be in a quarantine facility licensed by the Texas Department of State Health Services (DSHS) or a veterinary clinic operated by a veterinarian.